cuboulder-MSD/digColl_cuMuseumEarlMorrisPapers/README.md

 ## Notes
 Please note that the metadata contained in this repository may not be the most up to date, but is updated on a continuing basis.

+Data Provider: The metadata was provided by the University of Colorado Museum of Natural History and items were digitized in partnership with the University of Colorado Libraries.
+The collection is held by the University of Colorado Museum of Natural History.